New Zoning Ordinance Adopted (Effective October 19, 2016)

 The main goal of the Comprehensive Zoning Ordinance Update is to clarify, update, and simplify the Code.
 The new Zoning Ordinance will:

-The Zoning Ordinance Update will involve the following steps, which are anticipated to be the time frames listed.
+The Zoning Ordinance Update involved the following steps, which were completed in the time frames listed.

-Residents, land owners, business operators, and other interested members of the Merced community who would like to provide input on the Zoning Ordinance Update are encouraged to be involved.
-Numerous opportunities for input include:
+Residents, land owners, business operators, and other interested members of the Merced community were encouraged to be involved.
+Numerous opportunities for input included:

-Partial funding has been provided to the City of Merced for this project through a grant from Smart Valley Places Compact, a group of 14 Central Valley cities.
-The group was awarded a US Department of Housing and Urban Development grant.
+Partial funding ($200,000) was provided to the City of Merced for this project through a grant from Smart Valley Places Compact, a group of 14 Central Valley cities.
+The group was awarded a US Department of Housing and Urban Development grant which ended on December 31, 2013.

 Definition of terms commonly used in this project.